augustas2/eldes/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)

-# Eldes Alarms
+# Eldes Alarm

-Custom integration for Home Assistant.
-This component is designed to integrate the Eldes security systems including sensors, outputs.
+Custom component for Home Assistant.
+This component is designed to integrate the Eldes security systems including sensors, outputs, etc.

 ## Installation

-You have two possibilities for installation:
+You have two options for installation:

 ### HACS

 - Go to HACS, click on Integrations, click on the three little dots at top of the screen and select "custom repositories", add this github url, select "Integration" as repository, and click ADD.
-- Go to the Integrations tab of HACS, and install the "Eldes Alarms" integration.
+- Go to the Integrations tab of HACS, and install the "Eldes Alarm" integration.

 ### Manually

-- Copy "eldes_alarms" folder to the "/config/custom_components" folder.
+- Copy "eldes_alarm" folder to the "/config/custom_components" folder.
 - Restart HA server.

 ## Supported devices